 The warmer temperatures and longer days can only mean one thing — spring has sprung here in Wisconsin!
-For many, that means spring cleaning — especially in the midst of COVID-19 health concerns that has most of us at home and adding additional cleaning tasks to our to-do list.
-When it comes to health, wellness, and cleaning, your bathroom is an important area to focus on.
-We’ve put together a short spring cleaning checklist and some tips to help get your bathroom clean, sanitary, and ready to go!
+For many, that means spring cleaning — especially amid COVID-19 health concerns that have most of us at home and adding additional cleaning tasks to our to-do list.
+Regarding health, wellness, and cleaning, your bathroom is an important area to focus on.
+We’ve put together a short spring cleaning checklist and some steps to help clean your bathroom!

 1. Gather cleaning supplies